MaksimABanuba/ve-sdk-android-export-sample/README.md

  *  account capabilities of the device)
  * @param additionalExportData any Parcelable object that may be received
  *  in [ExportResult.Success.additionalExportData] parameter
- */
-data class ExportTaskParams(
-    val videoRanges: VideoRangeList,
+ * @param doOnStart lambda the will be invoked in the very beginning of the export process */ data class ExportTaskParams( val videoRanges: VideoRangeList,